Jacques Duphly: Later life

 Some time after publishing his fourth volume of works, Duphly effectively disappeared from public life, for reasons which are not known.
 In 1788, an advertisement in the Journal Général de la France asked: We want to know what happened to M. du Phly, previously harpsichord master in Paris, where he was in 1767.
 If he does not exist any more, we would like to meet his heirs, to whom we have a communication to make.

-He died on 15 July 1789, the day after the storming of the Bastille, in an apartment in the Hôtel de Juigné, lonely, forgotten, with his library - and without a harpsichord.
-A tip of the mystery veil could be lifted by this fact: in 1785, Antoine de Sartine, ex-chief of Police, and ex-minister of the Navy, lived at the same address.
+He died on 15 July 1789, the day after the storming of the Bastille, in an apartment in the Hôtel de Juigné, without a harpsichord.
 Duphly left his possessions to his servant, who was with him for 30 years.

 Only fifty-two works by Duphly are known, most of which were published during his lifetime in the four volumes of harpsichord music mentioned above.
 The titles of the work refer to well-known protectors of art (e.g. La Victoire, la de Sartine) or other composers (e.g. La Forqueray).
 His late music contains elements typical of the early classical movement - e.g. the use of Alberti bass, quite dissimilar to Jean-Philippe Rameau or François Couperin.